 Another thing that grabbed my interest when it comes to theming is the soaps.
 They had older soap brands and wrappers that definitely fit the theme of the resort.

 My Room Takeaways:

 We LOVED this room!
-I definitely recommend spending the money for a suite as you will have the luxury of a hotel with the comfort of home.
+I definitely recommend spending the money on a suite as you will have the luxury of a hotel with the comfort of home.

 Cabana Bay Beach Resort Pools

-Cabana Bay Beach Resort has 2 pools which offer 2 completely different experiences.
+Cabana Bay Beach Resort has 2 pools that offer 2 completely different experiences.
 The pool pictured above is directly behind the main lobby.
 At this pool, you will find a waterslide as well as a large pool.
-This is also a zero entry pool which makes it accessible to people of all abilities.
+This is also a zero-entry pool which makes it accessible to people of all abilities.

 There is ample seating outside of the pool.
 You can pay extra to reserve a covered area or take advantage of the free beach chairs depending on your needs and your budget.
 This seating is available around most of this pool giving you the ability to see your children from most vantage points.

 You can pick up your towels at the pool and drop off your used towels before you leave.
 This is fantastic because it means you won’t clutter your suite with wet towels from pool time.